 We are subject to various actions filed against us in the states of Oregon, California and Washington alleging we violated the wage and hour laws of such states.
-As of March 31, 2005, we operated 27 stores in Oregon, 160 stores in California and 43 stores in Washington.
+As of June 30, 2005, we operated 31 stores in Oregon, 156 stores in California and 50 stores in Washington.

 Rob Pucci, et. al. v.
 Rent-A-Center, Inc. On August 20, 2001, this putative class action was filed against us in state court in Multnomah County, Oregon alleging we violated various provisions of Oregon state law regarding overtime, lunch and work breaks, that we failed to pay all wages due to our Oregon employees, and various contract claims that we promised but failed to pay overtime.
 Pucci seeks to represent a class of all present and former executive assistants, inside/outside managers and account managers employed by us within the six year period prior to the filing of the complaint as to the contract claims, and three years as to the statutory claims, and seeks class certification, payments for all unpaid wages under Oregon law, statutory and civil penalties, costs and disbursements, pre- and post-judgment interest in the amount of 9% per annum and attorneys fees.

 On July 25, 2002, the plaintiffs filed a motion for class certification and on July 31, 2002, we filed our motion for summary judgment.
 On January 15, 2003, the court orally granted our motion for summary judgment in part, ruling that the plaintiffs were prevented from recovering overtime payments at the rate of "time and a half," but stated that the plaintiffs may recover "straight-time" to the extent plaintiffs could prove purported class members worked in excess of forty hours in a work week but were not paid for such time worked.
 The court denied our motion for summary judgment on the remaining claims.
 We strongly disagree with the court's rulings against our positions and requested that the court grant us interlocutory appeal on those matters.

-The plaintiffs filed a motion for summary judgment seeking to resolve certain factual issues related to the purported class, which was denied on July 1, 2003.
+The plaintiffs subsequently filed a motion for summary judgment seeking to resolve certain factual issues related to the purported class, which was denied on July 1, 2003.
 On October 10, 2003, the court issued an opinion letter stating that it would certify a class and not permit an interlocutory appeal, and issued its written order to that effect on December 9, 2003.
-We subsequently filed a petition for a writ of mandamus with the Oregon Supreme Court, which was denied on January 24, 2004.
+We subsequently filed a petition for a writ of mandamus with the Oregon Supreme Court, which was denied on January 24,

+2004.
 On June 15, 2004, notice to the class was distributed advising them of their right to opt out of the class.
 We have not been advised that any class member has opted out of the class.
-We intend to continue to challenge the appropriateness of the court's class certification.

 On January 31, 2005, the plaintiffs filed a partial motion for summary judgment regarding their allegation that we failed to timely pay wages on termination.
-Our response to this motion is currently due on May 27, 2005.
 On February 25, 2005, the court denied our motion to compel arbitration with respect to class members that signed agreements to arbitrate claims against us.
 In addition, the court rejected our proposal to enter an order permitting interlocutory appeal.
-No appeal of right is permitted under Oregon state law and we do not intend to seek a writ of mandamus directing the court to permit an interlocutory appeal.